 What is periodic employee training?

-Last updated: 2022-04-18
+Last updated: 2023-07-01

-Periodic employee training
+Periodic staff training

-Periodic employee training is training that an organization, as an employer, must repeatedly conduct or require its employees to undertake in order to prove they are qualified to do the job.
+Periodic employee training is training that an organization, as an employer, must repeatedly conduct or require its employees to undertake in order to demonstrate they are qualified to do their job.
 It is required by law, by norm or by professional standards.
 These are mostly training for work involving equipment or machinery or involve working at heights and the like.
 The typical period is usually 1 or 2 years.
 The form or content of periodic training is usually determined by the employer.

 Examples of periodic staff training